lightmetrica/lightmetrica-v3/doc/index.rst

 Lightmetrica -- Research-oriented renderer
 ======================

-`This project is under development for the initial release of Version 3.`
+`This project is under development for the initial release of Version 3.
+Please be careful to use the versions in development because they might incur abrupt API changes.`

 .. toctree::
    :maxdepth: 1